pagopa/git-hooks/README.md

 - Oops!
 I forgot to fix tests, too.
 - LGTM but fix lint errors before merging.
 - After merging your branch it doesn't compile anymore! | _Have you tried `yarn install`?_ | oops...
+- Oh no, I accidentally committed my changes on master

 ## Features